Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 - Create Custom Reports: Build PR and media dashboards to track share of voice, brand reputation, message pull-through, and overall PR impact.

 Media monitoring is not a complex concept to understand.
-However, most communications professionals I know aren’t technically savvy, so there is usually a learning curve for adopting PR software.
-Also, most media monitoring tools I have used in the past don’t have the greatest UI.
+However, most PR pros I know aren’t technically savvy, so there’s a learning curve for adopting new PR software.
+Also, many of the media monitoring tools I have used in the past don’t have the greatest UI.
 It takes hours of practice and repetition before you feel comfortable using it.

-In most cases, the first step in building a PR media monitoring strategy is keyword research.
-This includes identifying all branded and unbranded keywords that may be important to your business.
-Then, the keywords can be added directly to the media monitoring platform using Boolean Logic.
+In most cases, keyword research is the first step in building a PR media monitoring strategy.
+This includes identifying all branded and unbranded keywords important to your business.
+Then, the keywords can be added directly to the media monitoring platform using some form of Boolean Logic.

 Once the keywords are added, the next step is to identify the most appropriate news sources, which can include online news, broadcast, print, review sites, and in some cases, social media channels.

-Once the keywords and news sources are added, most media monitoring platforms will start to track online conversations, brand mentions, and all the mentions of your competitors or topics.
+Once the keywords and news sources are added, most media monitoring platforms will start tracking media coverage across each channel.